-This post may contain affiliate links, which means I'll receive a small commission if you order through my links, at no additional cost to you.
+This blog uses affiliate links, which may earn a commission for purchases made at no additional cost to you.

-The 10-4-1 rule is a guideline for network marketers to follow when posting on social media.
-It suggests that for every 15 posts you make, 10 should be non-promotional, four should be indirectly promotional, and one should be directly promotional.
+Here's how it works.
+For every 15 posts you make, ten should be non-promotional, four should be indirectly promotional, and one should be directly promotional.

-Imagine receiving a friend request from someone whose wall is littered with posts about their products and services.
-I don't accept, so it's a no from me.
+Imagine receiving a friend request from someone who fills their feed with posts about their products and services.
+I don't accept such requests, so it's a no from me.

-That's why I wrote this specifically for my network marketing friends, but you can apply it to any business.
+I want to add value to the industry of network marketing so I wrote this specifically for those friends, but you can apply it to any business.

 Here are some content examples for each type of post: